 Rich May also practices in the area of Zoning, Subdivision Control, and Environmental Compliance.
 The group has successfully permitted both small and large-scale residential, commercial and mixed-use developments in Massachusetts, including retail, office and industrial properties.

-- Negotiated Sale of 61A Agricultural Property in Lexington, Massachusetts to the Town of Lexington.
+- Obtained approvals and permits for a new Negotiated Sale of 61A Agricultural Property in Lexington, Massachusetts to the Town of Lexington.

 - Negotiated Environmental Contamination settlement with the Mass.
 Attorney General’s Office and Department of Environmental Protection.